fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 ![](../../images/12/ex_12_16_nginx_front.png)

-#### Exercise 12.18: Set up an Nginx reverse proxy server in front of todo-backend
+#### Exercise 12.18: Configure the Nginx server to be in front of todo-backend

 Add the service todo-backend to the docker-compose file <i>todo-app/docker-compose.dev.yml</i> in development mode.